 Man leads police on chase, collides with gas meter

-On July 21 at 6:16 a.m. police officers were sent to 700 Hudson St. because of a fight.
+On July 21 at 6:16 a.m. police officers were dispatched to 700 Hudson St. because of a fight.

 Once officers arrived, they could not locate anyone fighting but saw an SUV leaving north bound in the alley fleeing from the area.
 Officers tried to stop the vehicle as it turned south bound between Superior and Russell Street.